-After years and years of life filled with childhood, sports, high school, college, marriage, kids, and a whole lot more, I can still clearly recall my after-school routine as a kid.
+After decades of memories - from childhood, sports, school, college, career, and now parenting - I still remember my after-school routine as a kid.

 What is an after-school routine?